skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 food and fresh water for about 10 hours.
 Nobody has slept in over 24 hours.

-Eomer goes off looking for Endo.
+Eomier goes off looking for Endo.
 Enoch casts helping hand (a mystical floating hand that searches a 5 mile radius) The magical hand drifts away in search of Endo.

-Thu'fir and Eomer search for roots etc to eat in the woods.
+Thu'fir and Eomier search for roots etc to eat in the woods.
 Beck gives them the gist of the island by drawing in the sand (what he has seen on a map.)
 Obviously they are near Stonehelm and the river.
 They are not sure however, if the Alidians have taken Breakshore and decide to